 Senate Majority Leader Terry Bruce, a conservative Hutchinson Republican, believes the Senate is likely to pass something similar to the committee's version.
 The Senate bill would then go to the House, where it is expected to be heavily amended before final approval.
 Three negotiators from each chamber would draft a final version of the bill and present it to each chamber for vote.

-The tax legislation is SB 78.
+Page 2 of 2 - The tax legislation is SB 78.
 The governor's tax plan is in HB 2110.